Saurabhkishorr/Vanilla-Js-Weather-App/README.md

 <br>
 - JavaScript: The primary programming language used for app logic and functionality.
 - HTML/CSS: Structuring the app's layout and styling for an appealing user interface.
-- Weather API: Utilizes a weather API to fetch real-time weather data.
+- Weather API: Utilizes a openweather API to fetch real-time weather data.

 **Usage**

 - To check the weather for a different location, use the search bar and enter the desired location.
 - The app will fetch and display the latest weather information for the entered location.

+**API Key**

+To use this Weather App, you'll need to obtain an API key from a supported weather API provider (Here used from openweather) and replace the placeholder (const apiKey = 'your-api-key';) in the JavaScript code with your key.